pythonic-emacs/anaconda-mode/README.rst

 Virtual environment
 ```````````````````

-Use virtual environment to isolate your project dependencies form
+Use a virtual environment to isolate your project dependencies from
-other system.
-You can additionally install you project in editable
+others on the system.
+You can additionally install your project in an editable
-mode into virtual environment.
-This will improve usage references
+mode in the virtual environment.
+This will improve search functionality.
-search.
 Then activate this virtual environment inside Emacs.

 ::